SteelCompendium/compendium/docs/Classes/Talent/1st-Level Features/Talent Ward/Talent Ward.md

 # Talent Ward

 Through psionic meditation, you create a ward that protects you.
-You can choose one of the following wards.
-You can change your ward along with your mind focus (see Mind Focus) by undergoing psionic meditation as a respite activity.
+Choose one of the following wards.
+You can change your ward along with your psionic augmentation (see Psionic Augmentation) by undergoing a psionic meditation as a respite activity. (*Quick Build:* Repulsive Ward)

 [ENTROPY WARD](./Entropy%20Ward.md)